 An honorary Doctor of Laws degree is bestowed on Rev. Swanson by Kon Kuk University in Seoul.

 In the fall, Miriam Swanson spearheads the first of four U.S. tours.
 A handful of Korean orphans travel to more than 80 U.S. cities.
 In churches, they sing, recite scripture and pantomime native folk songs.
-As a result, many new sponsors and supporters join Compassion's ministry.
+As a result, many new sponsors and supporters join our ministry.

-In November, 113 sponsors and friends of Compassion go on the First Compassion Orient Tour and visit Compassion's orphanages and projects in South Korea.
+In November, 113 sponsors and friends of Compassion go on the First Compassion Orient Tour and visit orphanages and projects in South Korea.
 Dr. Gus and Helen Hemwall host the three-week excursion throughout Asia.
 The first trip is so successful that Miriam Swanson hosts six others through the years.

-After several months of prayer, the board selects Rev. Henry L. Harvey as president of Compassion and appoints Miriam Swanson, Everett's widow, to serve as vice president.
+After several months of prayer, the board selects Rev. Henry L. Harvey as president and appoints Miriam Swanson, Everett's widow, to serve as vice president.
 The chairman of the board is Dr. Gus Hemwall; Elmer Olson is the treasurer and David Swanson serves as secretary.

 Miriam Swanson plays a prominent role as a sponsor relations representative.
 She corresponds with and talks to sponsors who have questions or comments about the ministry.

 A memorial fund is established for Everett Swanson.
-Contributions to the fund are used to construct a building for Compassion's offices in Seoul, Korea.
+Contributions to the fund are used to construct a building for our offices in Seoul, Korea.
 Arthur N. Knudsen, a Compassion sponsor, goes to Korea and devotes a week of his own time to develop plans for the Everett Swanson Memorial Building.

 In April, Miriam Swanson attends the ground-breaking ceremony for the office building and digs the first shovelful of earth.